Size ranking: 85th

 Origin: The 14 southern constellations of Nicolas Louis de Lacaille

 An insignificant constellation representing a pair of dividing compasses as used by geometers, draughtsmen, and navigators for drawing circles and measuring distances; they are also known as dividers.
 Circinus was introduced in the 1750s by the Frenchman Nicolas Louis de Lacaille, who fitted various figures into gaps between the existing constellations of the southern skies.
 In this case the gap seems to have been almost non-existent, and the compasses are squeezed in their folded position between the forefeet of Centaurus and Triangulum Australe.
 It is the smallest of Lacaille’s 14 inventions, and the fourth-smallest constellation in the entire sky.

 The constellation first appeared under the French name le Compas on Lacaille’s preliminary chart of the southern skies published by the Académie Royal des Sciences in 1756.
 Its name was Latinized to Circinus on Lacaille’s chart of 1763.

 Circinus from Chart XX of the Uranographia of Johann Bode, with Triangulum Australe to its left and Norma et Regula (the set square and ruler) just off the top of the picture.
-The bright star at the right is Alpha Centauri.
+The bright star near the right margin is Alpha Centauri.
 For Lacaille’s original depiction, click here.

 © Ian Ridpath.
 All rights reserved